-Firstly we need to remove the skin.
-Using a sharp knife, slice around the hock and down the sides, you should be able to get your fingers under the skin and peel it off.
+Remove the skin from the ham using a sharp knife.
+Slice around the hock and down the sides, you should be able to get your fingers under the skin and peel it gently off.

-Place this into the smoker and then make start on the glaze.
-Place all the ingredients into a small saucepan and stir over a medium heat for around 15 minutes until the sugars have all dissolved and the glaze has thickened.
+Place all the glaze ingredients into a small saucepan and stir over a medium heat for around 15 minutes until the sugars have all dissolved and the glaze has thickened.

 It's then ready to come off and cool for 5 minutes.

 Add one last thick coating of the glaze.